 When moving, starting a new business, or decluttering, a storage unit makes an affordable life hack.
-Still, not everything you want to get out of your garage belongs in a storage unit.
+Still, not everything you want to get out of your garage belongs in your storage unit.
 As you plan your transition, keep in mind these seven things the storage facility manager will prohibit you from bringing.

 What Can’t You Store in a Storage Unit?